-• the victim, especially their protection and support,

-• the alleged perpetrator, and

-• all the other children (and, if appropriate, adult students and staff) at the School or especially any actions that are appropriate to protect them.

-importance of understanding intra familial harms and any necessary support for siblings following incidents
+- the victim, especially their protection and support, - the alleged perpetrator, and - all the other children (and, if appropriate, adult students and staff) at the School or especially any actions that are appropriate to protect them. - importance of understanding intra familial harms and any necessary support for siblings following incidents

-Risk assessments will be recorded (written or electronic) and will be kept under review.
+Risk assessments will be recorded (written or electronic) and will be kept under review on an ongoing basis, by the DSL or a deputy.
 The DSL (or a deputy) will ensure they are engaging with children's social care and specialist services as required.
 Where there has been a report of sexual violence, it is likely that professional risk assessments by social workers and or sexual violence specialists will be required and the DSL will engage the Local Safeguarding Children Partnership in doing so.
 Further guidance on the considerations to have in mind in these cases can be found in KCSIE.